 Coral Gables, Florida

 Through its Frost School of Music, the University of Miami offers a Master of Music degree in music business and entertainment industries (MBEI) and a Master of Arts degree in arts presenting and live entertainment management (AP Live).

 Each program requires the completion of 30 credit hours, and many students graduate in as little as 18 months.
 The MBEI program offers courses and experiences related to music promotion, live entertainment legal issues, and publishing and licensing.
 The AP Live degree focuses on management, marketing, finance, risk management, and legal issues in the entertainment industry.

 To apply to either of the programs, prospective students must provide a resume, transcripts, a statement of purpose and three letters of recommendation.
 The programs may also request GRE scores upon reviewing an applicant’s academic record.

-The University of Miami is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+University of Miami is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 2. The New School